-As you watch, think about the words of our Creed.
-We truly are One, Holy, Catholic, and Apostolic Church.
+As you view this video, consider the profound meaning embedded within the words of our Creed.
+It reminds us that we truly are One, Holy, Catholic, and Apostolic Church.

 For so many people, Catholics and non-Catholics, the Church has become, as Ratzinger says in his Introduction to Christianity, “the main obstacle of belief.”
 “They can no longer see,” he continues, “anything but the human struggle for power, the petty spectacle of those who, with their claim to administer official Christianity, seem to stand most in the way of the true spirit of Christianity.”

 Wouldn’t it be easier to simply remove this obstacle?
 Perhaps, direct our attention and efforts towards something more politically correct, something more comfortable?
 Shouldn’t we at least soften our voices a tad when we reach that part in the Creed?

 Doing so, I believe, we not only betray our Church but Christ as well.
 The two cannot be separated.
 In reality, I do not understand why so many believe that Christ can live and work in a person’s heart; yet they deny that he can do so in a historically and structured way through a concrete Church.
 How can I deny Christ’s work in a Church that embraces sinners and at the same time believes that he works in my own life, perhaps the greatest sinner of all?

 The idea of separating oneself in isolation so as to live out the pure “Gospel way” is conceivably well-intentioned.
 Nevertheless, it is a delusion and extremely pernicious.
 How could such an idea ever find approval from the man who dedicated his life and his death to loving sinners and calling them to conversion?
 Christ saves and loves with his presence, not his absence.